-5.2 Local Operating Procedures for Section 106 of the National Historic Preservation Act.
+5.2 Local Operating Procedures for Section 106 of the National Historic Preservation Act cultural resources will require a cultural resource investigation.

-In addition to the procedures outlined in 5.1, permit areas that contain previously recorded cultural resources and/or have the potential for the presence of significant cultural resources will require a cultural resource investigation.
 Investigations may include, but not be limited to, cultural resources inventories (terrestrial, aquatic, and/or marine, reconnaissance and/or intensive), site delineation and NRHP testing, data recovery, avoidance plans and historic structures analysis.
 The level of effort involved in any cultural resource investigation is coordinated with the Corps Staff Archeologist and the SHPO/THPO by the applicant and their contracted professional archeologist.
 The prospective permittee compiles the results of initial work in a report and forwards the report to the SHPO/THPO for review and comment and the Corps for approval.
 After site identification, the Corps will select sites potentially eligible for the NRHP in consultation with the prospective permittee and the SHPO/THPO for testing.
 The permittee tests these sites according to a research design developed prior to this phase of field work.
 The permittee forwards the research design to the SHPO/THPO for review and comment and to the Corps for approval prior to implementation of testing.
 After testing is completed, the prospective permittee forwards a testing report to the SHPO/THPO for review and comment and the Corps for approval.
 The prospective permittee develops a plan for data recovery if NRHP-eligible properties are identified during the testing phase.
 The permittee forwards this plan to the SHPO/THPO for review and comment and the Corps for approval.
 The permittee compiles and forwards a completed report of the data recovery phase of work to the SHPO/THPO for review and comment and the Corps for approval.
 All historic properties/cultural resources work is undertaken by qualified personnel.
-The work is accomplished in conformance with Council of Texas Archeologists Guidelines for Field Investigations and Reporting, and the Department of the Interior's "Archeology and Historic Preservation; Secretary of the Interior's Standards and Guidelines" (F.R.
-Vol. 48, No. 190).
+The work is accomplished in conformance with Council of Texas Archeologists Guidelines for Field Investigations and Reporting, and the Department of the Interior's "Archeology and Historic Preservation; Secretary of the Interior's Standards and Guidelines" (FR, Vol. 48, No. 190).
 All sites are assigned trinomial numbers and are assessed according to the criteria for the NRHP contained in 36 CFR 60.4.
 As noted above, prospective permittees are not authorized to initiate any construction for any undertaking that would affect an NRHP-eligible property until the significance of the property and the effects of the undertaking on the property are determined and any necessary treatment is complete.
 Prospective permittees may not begin work in the permit area until the Corps has verified that the requirements of 36 CFR Part 800 have been met.
-The Corps also considers that if, a previously unknown cultural resource site is encountered in the permit area during work authorized by an NWP, the permittee must contact the Corps and avoid further impact to the site until assessment by state and federal cultural resource specialists is complete and the Corps has verified that the requirements of 36 CFR Part 800 have been met and the Corps has notified the permittee that work my resume in the affected area.
+The Corps also considers that if a previously unknown cultural resource site is encountered in the permit area during work authorized by an NWP, the permittee must contact the Corps and avoid further impact to the site until assessment by state and federal cultural resource specialists is complete and the Corps has verified that the requirements of 36 CFR Part 800 have been met and the Corps has notified the permittee that work my resume in the affected area.